JewelSourceInc/InvenTree/docs/index.md

     <textarea id="log" readonly></textarea>
   </div>
   ```
-Input fiels are described here
+Input fields are described here
-Server link: connects to our server only
+- Server link: connects to our server only
-File upload: to upload files for future mapping
+- File upload: to upload files for future mapping
-Preview: to display the final table after mapping is done
+- Preview: to display the final table after mapping is done
-Build Json and Send parts button: two step for safety and final confirmation
+- Build Json and Send parts button: two step for safety and final confirmation

 # 3
 ```